turboNinja2/CDiscount-Classification/README.md

 - k-Nearest Neighbours (based on a TF-IDF representation of the documents)
 - Nearest Centroids (based on a TF-IDF representation of the documents)
-- "Logic" Decision tree (proposing formulas such as if(not word1 in doc and word2 in doc and word3 in doc) then Cat k )
+- "Logic" Decision tree, proposing formulas such as if(not word1 in doc and word2 in doc and word3 in doc) then Cat k
 - SGD for multiclass problems (with a high number of classes)
 - Bag of Words (not used in the final solution)